What’s the difference between borrow and lend?

 Read on to let Lingolia teach you to use borrow and lend correctly, then test yourself in the free interactive exercises.

 David and Lily love books!
-Lilly borrows books from the library every week.
+Lily borrows books from the library every week.

 David is planning to open a bookshop and the bank has just lent him money.